Feeling overwhelmed, repeating destructive behaviors or feeling like you are not yourself are normal reactions to trauma.

 If the past or a recent incident is getting in your way, you most likely need tools to free you from the past and help you get back to the present where you have choices.
 It is helpful to have skills connect you to your body and mind with effective tools so you can release trauma when it appears.
 Let’s see if we can work together to reduce or eliminate the feelings and sensations that are in your way.
 Let’s help you create a new story and a new experience.

-My name is Deborah Sweet and I am the founder of the Trauma Counseling Center of Los Angeles.
+My name is Deborah Sweet and I am the director of the Trauma Counseling Center of Los Angeles.
 Our team is trained, compassionate and motivated to help you overcome traumas of all kinds.
 Let us know how we can help.

 If you would like more information or you would like to talk, please call 310-720-8200 or message us through the Contact tab.